-The Babelsynch program takes the audio tracks of a video, centers the voices in the stereo field (leaving the existing lack-of-synch intact) and merges with it a string of foreign language words synchronized to, and roughly phonetically-based on, the lip movements of onscreen talkers.
-The language/dialect,
+The Babelsynch program takes the audio tracks of a poorly synched video, centers the voices in the stereo field (leaving the existing lack-of-synch intact) and merges with it a string of foreign language words synchronized to, and roughly phonetically-based on, the lip movements of onscreen talkers.

 This changes a hard to watch video into a properly done voiced-over "translation".
 To make it even more realistic, the fake voice is sharply attenuated when the original voice is talking.